What is the Difference between an Inheritance Loan and an Inheritance Advance?

 what is an inheritance loan

-What Is an Inheritance Loan?
+What is an Inheritance Loan?

 An inheritance loan may also be referred to as an estate loan, inheritance advance loan or probate advance loan.
-The term inheritance loan is sometimes mistakenly used interchangeably with an inheritance advance, but there are key differences between these options for inheritance funding.
+The term inheritance loan is sometimes mistakenly used interchangeably with inheritance advance, but there are key differences between these options for inheritance funding.
 With inheritance cash loans, you borrow against your inheritance, using your inheritance as collateral for the loan.

 Despite being called a loan, you typically cannot get an inheritance loan from a traditional lender.
 When you apply for an inheritance loan, your lender evaluates your loved one’s estate and determines how much you stand to inherit from the estate.
-Then they offer a loan based on that amount.
+Then, they offer a loan based on that amount.

 inheritance loan from traditional lender